 We are always enormously grateful for any feedback we receive from our readers or any fresh information about a destination that you can pass our way.
 If, on your travels, you spot a new family-run hotel or notice that a favourite restaurant has changed hands, please do let us know.

-We will ensure that your update is sent to the appropriate author and, if relevant, will feature it in the updates blog below so it can assist other readers.
+If relevant, we will feature your suggestion/update in the updates blog below so it can assist other readers.
 Email us on info@bradtguides.com or tweet us using @BradtGuides.
-Authors can email their own updates to their respective project manager / editor and this page will be updated.
+Authors can email their own updates to their respective project manager/editor and this page will be updated.

 Updates by A-Z of destination